Susa Young Gates: Polygamy

 Gates has been reported to hold differing views on polygamy throughout her life.
-As the daughter of Brigham Young, Gates grew up in one of the most prominent polygamous families in the United States at the time.
+As a daughter of Brigham Young, Gates grew up in one of the most prominent polygamous families in the United States at the time.
 Despite polygamy being practice in the church and Susa's idyllic recollections of growing up in a polygamist household, Gates reported that she was opposed to Jacob from taking another wife.
 However, Gates acknowledged that the practice of polygamy can be very difficult, but it can be lived harmoniously.
 When the church did away with the practice of polygamy, Gates felt that if Mormons had had more faith, the practice could have been continued.
 Years after the church ended practicing polygamy, Gates continued to defend it and verbally fought with people who opposed it.

 Following the end of the church practicing polygamy, the church ideas of and culture regarding marriage and the romantic aspects of marriage began to change.
 At the same time, Mormon women were continuing to advocate for suffrage.
 As a result of these changes, prominent Mormon women had the opportunity to redefine womanhood in the church.
 In her thesis, Kathryn H. Shirts writes that "[Susa Young Gates and her daughter, Leah Dunford Widtsoe] fashioned a model for gender roles that has persisted among Mormons well into the twenty-first century."
 In 1939, Mormon apostle John A. Widtsoe (husband of Leah and son-in-law of Gates) published Priesthood and Church Government.
 According to Shirts, Leah and Gates' support of the book greatly influenced the popularity and acceptance of the book and its ideas."

 Throughout her career, Gates faced criticism from other women, especially with suffragettes that Gates associated with, about polygamy.
 Gates wrote an article that was published in The North American Review in 1890 that defended the practice of polygamy.
 Gates used examples from her life, and particularly her childhood in Brigham Young's house, that she believed proved that polygamy was not an inherently harmful practice.
 She argued that children from polygamous families in Utah had many opportunities for education, including her own experience studying music and theatre.
 She described growing up in a polygamous household as desirable and idyllic, recounting the family traditions of "evening prayer" and time spent talking as a family as "pleasant."
 Gates writes that she rarely left the house for recreational activities because she had so many siblings to play with.
 She claimed that polygamy forces its participants to be more kind and gentle, and is better for society.
 She writes: "Statistics will bear me our in saying that there are fewer paupers, fewer criminals, fewer insane among polygamous than among monogamous families.
 It is a well-known fact here in Utah that there are fewer physical defects and greater intelligence in plural homes than in the same grade or class in monogamy."